 What is a home mortgage?

-A mortgage is a loan given to a homebuyer by a bank or mortgage lenders.
+A mortgage is a loan given to a homebuyer by a bank or mortgage lender.
 This loan is meant to help the buyer finance the purchase of the house they desire.
+How long it takes to secure a mortgage varies for each borrower but the better your finances are, the easier it will be.
 When purchasing a home mortgage, it is best to secure one that is no larger than 80% of the home’s value.
 In exchange for the loan, the house being bought acts as collateral if the buyer cannot clear the loan payments.

 Let’s review a few important details to ensure you don’t make any basic mortgage mistakes that are generally made by first-time homebuyers.
 A mortgage payment has four key components, normally abbreviated as PITI.
 These payments are usually made every month to your lender or bank.
 Depending on the mortgage you get, it could be a combination of any or all of these components.
 For example, an interest-only mortgage is where the buyer pays only the interest portion of their mortgage to the bank.

 Why get a mortgage

 There are many reasons why people consider purchasing a home mortgage instead of paying for the house upfront.
-The first and foremost reason is that they can purchase a bigger home.
+The first and foremost reason is that they can purchase a bigger home (the more home mortgage a borrower qualifies for, the larger the home they can buy).
 Since a homebuyer has to put up only a fraction of the cost of the home (around 20%), they can “finance” the rest by paying it off over time.
 Imagine how much larger of a property you can buy if you finance it over 30 years.

-Also notable is that mortgage interest rates are much lower than other loan interests – usually 2% to 15%.
+Also notable is that mortgage interest rates are much lower than other loan interests.
 These rates are low because the house being purchased already acts as collateral.
 Therefore, the bank or mortgage lender can take the property you have purchased and sell it to someone else if something happens and hinders you from making the monthly payments.